EXCLUSIVE-Spain poised to request EU bank aid on Saturday

 BAILOUT LITE?

-European shares and the euro EUR= fell amid mounting concern over Spain following the Fitch downgrade although the Spanish stock market climbed nearly two percent on the prospect of help for the banks. [.EU]
+European shares and the euro EUR= fell amid mounting concern over Spain following the Fitch downgrade.
+Spanish bond yields rose after the steep credit rating cut.
+[GVD/EUR]

 While Spain would join Greece, Ireland and Portugal in receiving a European financial rescue, officials said the aid would be focused only on its banking sector, without taking the Spanish state out of credit markets.